-- (a) Investment Property Under Construction is measured at cost as at 31 March 2024 of ₹ 762.98 million (31 March 2023: Nil).
-The fair value measurement is required for disclosure purpose in the financial statements as per Ind AS 40.(Refer note 4).
-In accordance with Ind AS 113, the fair value of investment property is determined by the Company at ₹847.00 million following the riskadjusted discounted cash flow method and based on Level 3 inputs from an independent accredited valuation expert, as defined under rule 2 of Companies (Registered Valuers and Valuation) Rules, 2017, with relevant valuation experience for similar properties.
-The fair valuation is mainly based on location and locality, current real estate prices in the active market for similar properties.
-The main inputs used are area, location, construction cost, demand, weighted-average cost of capital and trend of real estate market at the location.
-As at 31 March 2024, the fair value of the properties are based on valuations performed by Bharat Shah & Associates, an accredited independent registered valuer. - (b) There is no transfers into and transfers out of fair value hierarchy levels as at the end of the reporting period.
+- (a) Investment Property Under Construction is measured at cost as at 31 March 2025 of ₹790.08 million (31 March 2024: ₹762.98 million).
+The fair value measurement is required for disclosure purpose in the financial statements as per Ind AS 40.(Refer note 4). - (b) There is no transfers into and transfers out of fair value hierarchy levels as at the end of the reporting period.
 Timing of transfer between the levels determined based on the following: - (a) the date of the event or change in circumstances that caused the transfer - (b) the beginning of the reporting period - (c) the end of the reporting period

-42. Financial Risk Management Objectives and Policies
+43. Financial Risk Management Objectives and Policies